Looking back, looking forward

 You’ve been exploring feelings, patterns and puzzles and reflecting on how using these techniques to analyse a poem helps you to better understand what it might mean to you.

-You’ve also heard from our students in our round table discussion videos, where you uncovered new and unexpected meanings in ‘Patagonia’ using a shared set of techniques when looking at the same poem.
+You’ve also heard from our students and Rebecca in our round table discussions, where you uncovered new and unexpected meanings in ‘Patagonia’ using a shared set of techniques when looking at the same poem.

 In Week 2 you’ll be investigating how reading and writing poetry go hand-in-hand by exploring the creative process.